numcommand/num/doc/commands.md

-# Command guide for related tools
+# Commands: how to use related command line tools and scripts

 This page describes some related tools that are available on most Unix-like systems.